Superposition theorem for flexible grids: EST for line disconnections

 And reusing LODF definition from (\ref{eqn:LODF}) we recover (\ref{eqn:ST_linear_system}):

-We see from (\ref{eqn:topo_theorem}) or (\ref{eqn:sup_topo_theorem}) that it solely relies here on reusing known quantities $PF(\Tau^{ref})$, $PF(\Tau^{\tau_{\setminus o}})$ (or $LODF$ equivalently), and requires to solve an additional linear system of equations of the size of the number of topological changes, that is the number of line disconnections here.
+We see from (\ref{eqn:topo_theorem}) or (\ref{eqn:sup_topo_theorem}) that it solely relies here on reusing known quantities $PF(\Tau^{ref})$, $PF(\Tau^{\tau_{\setminus o}})$, and requires one to solve an additional linear system of equations of the size of the number of topological changes $n_{\tau}$, that is the number of line disconnections here $n_{O}$.